 A list of the Classes of Shares for each Sub-Fund is disclosed in the Appendix to this Prospectus.
 This list may be updated from time to time.
-The Website lists per Sub-Fund (and the Website of the Investment Manager for the MercLan Global Equity and MercLan Patrimonium Sub-Funds) all available Share Classes and a complete overview of all available Share Classes for the Fund may be obtained from the Management Company and at the registered office of the Fund.
+The Website lists per Sub-Fund all available Share Classes and a complete overview of all available Share Classes for the Fund may be obtained from the Management Company and at the registered office of the Fund.